Czarean/EduTrack/README.md

 Development project for graduation and certification of ICP HUB Mexico June-July 2024!

 ## Description of the EduTracker v0.1 dApp:
 `EduTracker` is a comprehensive application designed in the `Motoko` programming language developed by `DFinity` for the `Internet Computer ICP Blockchain`.
-EduTracker Pro is designed to manage student and teacher information, monitor student academic progress, and automate administrative processes, optimizing educators' time and effort.
+EduTracker Pro is designed to manage Schools student and teacher information, monitor student academic progress, and automate administrative processes, optimizing educators' time and effort.

+`Note: This might not be the best, more efficient or optimal code to accomplish this, but this certainly does the job, I did what I could with the lil knowledge I have gathered this past few weeks, So if you have any advise or feedback please let me know, I would appreciate it a lot, Thanks.`

 ## Methods and Functions Used in the Current Motoko Code: